John J. McGilvra: Legal career

 While he was City Attorney of the city of Seattle, in 1876 and '77, the east half of the Maynard donation claim, embracing 320 acre now in the heart of the city, was declared to be vacant public land by the Commissioner of the General Land Office.
 The city of Seattle applied to enter these lands under the town-site laws.
-As City Attorney, Judge McGilvra made the application and argued the case before the Register and Receiver of the Land Office at Olympia.
+As City Attorney, Judge McGilvra made the application and argued the case before the Register and Receiver of the United States General Land Office at Olympia.
 There were several contestants who had filed homestead and pre-emption claims on the same lands.

-Obtaining a favorable decision from the Land Office, the case was appealed to the Commissioner of the General Land Office, who affirmed the decision of the local land office.
+Obtaining a favorable decision from the Land Office, the case was appealed to the Commissioner of the United States General Land Office, who affirmed the decision of the local land office.
 Subsequently, and after the expiration of Judge McGilvra's term of office, the case was complicated by the intervention of other parties claiming the right to locate the land with Valentine scrip.
 The result was that the city finally lost the case through the inattention or incompetency of the attorney who represented the case.

 Among McGilvra's business partners in his law firms were James McNaught, who served in the 1890s as attorney for the Northern Pacific Railroad Company; and his son-in-law Judge Thomas Burke.

 After retiring, McGilvra retained an office in Seattle and continued to be involved in projects for the city's and state's improvement.
-In the early 1890s he was opposed to Seattle's then proposed system of parks and boulevards, which he saw as a massive government subsidy to real-estate men.
-Despite McGilvra's opposition, that plan eventually came together in the Olmsted Plan; see Seattle Parks and Recreation.
+In the early 1890s he was opposed to Seattle's then proposed system of parks and boulevards, which he saw as a massive government subsidy to real estate men.
+Despite McGilvra's opposition, it went into effect, and Seattle Parks and Recreation was created.

 In retirement, McGilvra spent much of his time traveling with his family, and visited nearly all portions of the Pacific Coast of North America, from Alaska to Mexico CIty, also many portions of the interior and Atlantic coast as far south as Florida.
 He also visited England, Scotland, France, Switzerland, Austria, Germany and Belgium.
 Letters written on his European trip were published in the Seattle papers.